urikdev/Urik/PRIVACY.md

 - Sell or share your data with third parties
 - Build user profiles or track behavior
 - Use analytics or telemetry services
-- Track standard dictionary words in bigram or frequency tables
+- Store typed sentences, conversations, or which app you typed in

 ## Data Storage and Security